NASAWorldWind/NASAWorldWind.github.io/README.md

 ## Adding Content

 Too add content, place a markdown file in the `content` directory.
-Markdown files require [front matter](http://gohugo.io/content/front-matter/) and as detailed in the *Site Structure* section, specific keys are required for the World Wind website to generate properly.
+Markdown files require [front matter](http://gohugo.io/content/front-matter/) and as detailed in the *Site Structure* section, specific keys are required for the WorldWind website to generate properly.

 Hugo uses [archetypes](http://gohugo.io/content/archetypes/) to facilitate the orderly creation of content.
 Archetypes are optional, there is no restriction on manually generating a markdown file in the directory structure; however, by using archetypes, the front matter, including additional key and values, will be automatically generated.